EdenRidgway/XY-Wifi-Clock/Readme.md

 # XY-Wifi Clock Replacement Firmware

-This is a replacement firmware for the XY-Clock with Wifi (and similar variants) found at https://www.aliexpress.us/item/3256804264884635.html and https://www.aliexpress.us/item/3256805364104474.html that eliminates the need to use the Sinilink app to control it.
-It has the following features:
+This is a replacement firmware for the XY-Clock with Wifi (and similar variants) found at https://www.aliexpress.us/item/3256804264884635.html and https://www.aliexpress.us/item/3256805364104474.html.
+The firmware is a fork of the EdenRidgway XY-Wifi-Clock Project.
+The firmware has the following features:
 * No need to install the Sinilink mobile app.
 Functionality is controlled from ESP8285 on the clock.
 * Easy setup of connection to Wifi network using temporary access point.
 * Synchronisation with a Network Time Protocol server (NTP) to get the correct time.